5 Reasons Your Relationship Has Lost Its Spark & How To Get The Spark Back

 Think of your bedroom as your sanctuary to reconnect and rejuvenate.
 Commit to working on your sex life the way you do any other area of your growth, such as nutrition, health, or fitness.
 If sex isn't something you two tend to do spontaneously, schedule it in.
 If the sex you're having isn't great for one or both people, see how you can explore what turns you on as individuals and how to strengthen your sexual connection with each other.

 3. You don't have enough quality time apart.

-Even though you're a couple, you still need time and space to pursue those things which feed you as an individual.
-If you aren’t being true to yourself, you are less attractive to your partner.
+Even though you're a couple, you still need time and space to pursue those things that feed you as an individual.
+If you aren't being true to yourself, you are less attractive to your partner.